Recognition of prior learning

 UTS provides the opportunity for students to apply to have prior learning considered for credit towards a UTS course where the prior learning is related to assessable components of the course.
 Forms of prior learning include previous study from recognised tertiary organisations, relevant work or life experience, or courses undertaken outside a recognised tertiary education organisation.

-Eligibility for credit recognition does not guarantee an applicant a place in the course for which credit recognition may be available.
+Eligibility for RPL does not guarantee an applicant a place in the course for which RPL may be available.
 An applicant may apply for an assessment of their prior learning normally only at the time of applying for entry to a course.
-If recognition of this prior learning is granted, students receive either exemptions or substitutions from either specified or unspecified components of their UTS course.
+If recognition of prior learning is granted, students receive either exemptions or substitutions from either specified or unspecified components of their UTS course.

-If previous study was at another tertiary institution, the credit recognition search tool can be used for an indication of the amount of credit that an applicant may be eligible to receive at UTS.
+If previous study was at another tertiary institution, the recognition of prior learning tool can be used for an indication of the amount of RPL that an applicant may be eligible to receive at UTS.

 Students should read the Credit Recognition Policy.